Andrew Boff

-Andrew Boff (born 14 April 1958) is a British politician who has been Deputy Chair of the London Assembly since May 2022.
-A member of the Conservative Party, he has served a London-wide Assembly Member (AM) since the 2008 election.
+Andrew Boff (born 14 April 1958) is a British politician who has been deputy chair of the London Assembly since May 2025.
+Boff was previously chair of the London Assembly between May 2023 and 2025, and from 2021 to 2022.
+A member of the Conservative Party, he has served as a London-wide Assembly Member (AM) since the 2008 election.
 Boff served as Leader of the Conservatives in the London Assembly from June 2012 to October 2015.

 Andrew Boff was a supporter of the "Yes!
 To fairer votes" campaign in the 2011 UK Alternative Vote referendum.
 He was the Conservative representative at a "Yes!" event in London on 3 May 2011.
+Boff has unsuccessfully sought to become the Conservative candidate for Mayor of London on six occasions, most recently failing to gain the nomination for the 2024 election.

 Political career

 Early career

-Active in politics since the 1970s, Boff was a Young Conservative branch founder whilst still at school; in 1976 he proposed the legalisation of cannabis at a Young Conservative national conference.
+Born in Uxbridge in 1958 and active in politics since the 1970s, Boff was a Young Conservative branch founder whilst still at school; in 1976 he proposed the legalisation of cannabis at a Young Conservative national conference.
 His mother Elsie was already a councillor when he was elected a councillor in Hillingdon in 1982.
 He later served as Leader of the Council between 1990 and 1992.
-In 1992, he stepped down to run for Parliament, defending the marginal Hornsey and Wood Green constituency.
+In 1992, he stepped down to stand for Parliament, defending the marginal Hornsey and Wood Green constituency.
 He lost the seat to Labour's Barbara Roche with 39.2% of the vote.

-Boff ran in the safe Labour seat of London South Inner in the 1994 election to the European Parliament.
+Boff stood in the safe Labour seat of London South Inner in the 1994 election to the European Parliament.
 He was placed seventh on the Conservative list in London in the 1999 European Parliament election.
 He failed to be elected both times.